Subsidised Training and Skillsets for Tasmanians

 AHCAGB405 Analyse and interpret production data

-• Climate and Risk Management Skillset – estimated co-contribution $150
+• Climate and Risk Management Skillset – estimated employer co-contribution is $150

 AHCAGB518 Develop climate risk management strategies

-• Livestock Breeding Skillset – estimated co-contribution $220
+• Livestock Breeding Skillset – estimated employer co-contribution is $220

 AHCLSK422 Identify and select animals for breeding